-- For submittal of a new Residential Unit and all other initial Improvements on a Lot, a non-refundable review fee of \$5,500; which includes (4) reviews.
-Additional reviews may incur \$250 per additional review until final approval. - For major alteration of an existing Residential Unit or Improvement on a Lot that requires the issuance of a building permit by a governmental authority, a nonrefundable review fee ranging from \$250 \$1,000; - For minor alterations of existing Improvements that do not require the issuance of a building permit by a governmental authority, no review fee will be charged, unless reviewed by the Consultant
+- For submittal of a new Residential Unit and all other initial Improvements on a Lot, a non-refundable review fee of \$5,500 (due before the Preliminary Design is reviewed); which includes three (3) reviews. (\$3,5000 of the fee will be used to cover the cost of the Architectural Consultant reviews; the remaining #2,000 will be placed in the Reserves account to offset the extra cost of infrastructure maintenance and repair occasioned by construction operations.)
+At the discretion of the ARC, the owner may be required to pay \$1,000 to cover added Architectural Consultant costs for each additional reviews until final approval. - For major alteration of an existing Residential Unit or Improvement on a Lot that requires the issuance of a building permit by a governmental authority, a nonrefundable review fee ranging from \$250 \$2,500 (with the exact fee to be determined by the ARC based on the complexity of the alteration). - For minor alterations of existing Improvements that do not require the issuance of a building permit by a governmental authority (such as most landscaping alterations), no review fee will be charged, unless significant review is required.

+Construction Deposit

-Construction Deposit: Owner must remit a deposit, prior to beginning any residential construction or disturbance of earth unless specifically required to geo technical research, or cutting of trees with a caliper of four (4) inches or greater, in the amount of \$10,000, or as may be modified from time to time by the ARC, which is refundable (including any interest, if earned) upon receipt by ARC of proof of 100% completion of the work (including landscaping) for which the Construction Deposit was given.
+Owner must remit a deposit with the Association, prior to beginning any residential construction or disturbance of earth unless specifically required to geo technical research, or cutting of trees with a caliper of four (4) inches or greater, in the amount of \$10,000, or as may be modified from time to time by the ARC, which is refundable upon receipt by ARC of proof of 100% completion of the work (including landscaping) for which the Construction Deposit was given.

 If the Owner or Builder or any of their agents should violate the Declaration or these Design Guidelines and it becomes necessary for the Association to remedy the violation, the cost of the remedy may be charged directly to the Owner or against the Builder's Deposit.
+In the event that such a deduction is made from the Builder's Deposit, proper notification will be provided via certified mail and email to the builder and owner.
 Deposit will be returned in accordance with current Arizona Statute requirements.